PLC-lang/rusty/book/src/libraries/external_functions.md

 - either be included with the `-i` flag
 - or be declared in `ST` using the `{external}` keyword

-When including multiple header files/function interfaces, the `-i` flag must precede each individual file.
-E.g. `-i file1.st -i file2.st -i file3.st`.
+When including multiple header files/function interfaces, the `-i` flag must precede each individual file, e.g. `-i file1.st -i file2.st -i file3.st`.
 Alternatively, when including an entire folder with `-i '/liblocation/*.st'`, the path must be put in quotes, otherwise the command-line might parse the arguments in a way that is incompatible (i.e. does not precede each file with `-i`).

 ### Example